-(b) A person who resides within the boundary of a local government that has adopted a local option under 3 AAC 306.200(a) may not purchase marijuana or a marijuana product from another person that has brought, sent, or transported marijuana or a marijuana product into the local government for sale in violation of the local option.

-(c) Notwithstanding (a) or (b) of this section, a licensed marijuana establishment may transport marijuana or any marijuana product through the boundaries of a local government that has prohibited importation or purchase of marijuana if the marijuana or marijuana product is shipped with an attached transport manifest created in compliance with 3 AAC 306.750 and documenting that the shipment originates and terminates in a place that does not prohibit importation and purchase of marijuana or a marijuana product.

-- (d) In this section,

-- (1) "bring" means to carry or convey or to attempt or solicit to carry or convey;

-- (2) "send"

-(A) means to cause to be taken or distributed or to attempt or solicit or cause to be taken or distributed;

-- (B) includes use of the United States Postal Service;

-- (3) "transport"

-- (A) means to ship by any method;

-(B) includes delivering or transferring or attempting or soliciting to deliver or transfer marijuana or marijuana products to be shipped to, delivered to, or left or held for pickup by any person.
+- (b) A person who resides within the boundary of a local government that has adopted a local option under 3 AAC 306.200(a) may not purchase marijuana or a marijuana product from another person that has brought, sent, or transported marijuana or a marijuana product into the local government for sale in violation of the local option. - (c) Notwithstanding (a) or (b) of this section, a licensed marijuana establishment may transport marijuana or any marijuana product through the boundaries of a local government that has prohibited importation or purchase of marijuana if the marijuana or marijuana product is shipped with an attached transport manifest created in compliance with 3 AAC 306.750 and documenting that the shipment originates and terminates in a place that does not prohibit importation and purchase of marijuana or a marijuana product. - (d) In this section, - (1) "bring" means to carry or convey or to attempt or solicit to carry or convey; - (2) "send" - (A) means to cause to be taken or distributed or to attempt or solicit or cause to be taken or distributed; - (B) includes use of the United States Postal Service; - (3) "transport" - (A) means to ship by any method; - (B) includes delivering or transferring or attempting or soliciting to deliver or transfer marijuana or marijuana products to be shipped to, delivered to, or left or held for pickup by any person.

 3 AAC 306.250.
 Effect on licenses of restriction on sale.

-If a majority of the voters vote under 3 AAC 306.200(a) to prohibit sale of marijuana and marijuana products or the operation of marijuana establishments, or if the assembly or city council passes an ordinance to the same effect, the board will not issue, renew, or transfer to another person a license for a marijuana establishment with premises located within the boundary of the local government or in the unincorporated area within 10 miles of the boundary of the local government.
-A license for a marijuana establishment within the boundary of the local government or in the unincorporated area within 10 miles of the local government is void 90 days after the results of the election are certified.
-A license that expires during the 90 days after the certification of a local option election may be extended until it is void under this section, by payment of a prorated portion of the annual license fee.
+If a majority of the voters vote under 3 AAC 306.200(a) to prohibit sale of marijuana and marijuana products or the operation of marijuana establishments, or if the assembly or city council passes an ordinance to the same effect, the board will not issue, renew, or transfer to another person a license for a marijuana establishment with premises located within the boundary of the local government.
+A license for a marijuana establishment within the boundary of the local government is void 90 days after the results of the election are certified, or after the effective date of an ordinance to the same effect if the local government opted out by ordinance.
+A license that expires during the 90 days after the certification of a local option election, or during the period of time between passage of an ordinance to the same effect and the effective date of that ordinance, may be extended until it is void under this section, by payment of a prorated portion of the annual license fee.

 3 AAC 306.260.
 Notice of the results of a local option election.

 If a majority of the voters vote to adopt, change, or remove a local option under 3 AAC 306.200 - 3 AAC 306.220 or if the assembly or city council passes an ordinance to the same effect, the board will notify the Department of Law and the Department of Public Safety of the results of the election.

-Article 3.
-Retail Marijuana Stores.
+Article 3: Retail Marijuana Stores